ShahafSud/NetF/Readme.md

 - `client.py`: Sends a file to the server and logs RTT metrics.
-- `server.py`: Receives the file from the client.
+- `server.py`: Receives the file from the client, waits a given time and returns it to the client.
+- `randomServer.py`: Receives the file from the client, waits a random time for each chunk and returns it to the client.
 - `plotting.py`: Plots the RTT metrics.
 - `random_file.txt`: Example file to be transferred.
 - `certificate.pem` and `key.pem`: SSL/TLS certificates for secure connection.